dukescript/dukescript-demos/src/docs/README.md

 [![Travis Status](https://travis-ci.org/dukescript/dukescript-demos.svg?branch=master)](https://travis-ci.org/dukescript/dukescript-demos)

-This project contains a collection of demos for using DukeScript.
+This project contains a collection of demos for using [DukeScript](https://dukescript.com).
+In case you don't know Dukescript yet: It's a framework which allows you to run the same Java application everywhere, in the Browser, on your desktop, on iOS or Android, or even as a plugin for your IDE.
 In the past we've been developing lots of demos to teach the use of the core technology, show useful tricks and workarounds, or demonstrate how to use the many libraries.